-Abby Arnold, MFA, MSW, is an academic advisor in the Adult Degree Program.
+Abby Arnold, PhD, is an academic advisor in the Adult Degree Program.
 She has taught Writing, Women’s Studies, and 19th Century British Literature at The University of Virginia, The University of North Carolina Greensboro, The Princeton Adult School, University of Richmond and Virginia Commonwealth University.
 She has also taught ESL business writing and conversational skills through the SYNTAGMA Language School in Frankfurt, Germany.

 Associate Professor of Education